cnoam/spark_local_env/readme.md

 3. [only once] upload data into the kafka server.
 4. use Jupyter notebook (opened automagically by the `run`)
 5. Run you code, debug, run... until happy.
-6. convert (by copy/paste) the notebook into a python file, and submit to the cluster

 # Installing
 **Windows**:<br>